RealityCards/RealityCards-Contracts/README.md

 ## What is going on behind the scenes?

 The relevant market is created on Augur prior to the contract being created.
-The Harber contract is passed the market's address in the constructor function.
+The RealityCards contract is passed the market's address in the constructor function.

 Whenever rent is paid (in DAI) the contract immediately uses the DAI to purchase complete sets on Augur.
-When the relevant market has resolved (i.e. to continue the above example, when the Premier League has finished, and the Augur market has completed its resolution process) the Harber contract will ask Augur who won.
+When the relevant market has resolved (i.e. to continue the above example, when the Premier League has finished, and the Augur market has completed its resolution process) the RealityCards contract will ask Augur who won.
 Once it knows the winner, the complete sets are sold, and the funds are paid out.

 ## Test a local version for yourself

-Before trying to test locally ensure variable usingAugur is set to false in Harber.sol.
+Before trying to test locally ensure variable usingAugur is set to false in RealityCards.sol.
 Ensure ganache is running.

 To deploy, `truffle migrate` within the main project folder For the front end, `npm run start` within the app folder